XKCP/XKCP/README.markdown

 We gave an updated presentation on the motivation, structure and status of the Keccak Code Package at the [SHA-3 Workshop in Santa Barbara in August 2014][SHA3workshop2014] ([slides][KCPslides]).

+Most of the code in this package is articulated around the SnP interface.
+In addition, we provide a number of standalone implementations, among which very [compact](http://keccak.noekeon.org/tweetfips202.html) implementations of the FIPS 202 (SHA-3) standard in the [CompactFIPS202 folder](Standalone/CompactFIPS202/).

 [keccakrefoptc]: http://keccak.noekeon.org/KeccakReferenceAndOptimized-3.2.zip
 [keccakinterface]: http://keccak.noekeon.org/NoteSoftwareInterface.pdf
 [SHA3workshop2014]: http://csrc.nist.gov/groups/ST/hash/sha-3/Aug2014/index.html